Why The Leaning Tower Of Pisa Is Leaning

 However, before they could touch the tower of Pisa, there a was retreat that leads to cancellation of the orders for demolishing the National monument.

 In 1987, it was declared as UNESCO World Heritage Site.

 In 1990, the tower was closed and a massive excavation was under process.

 Many engineers came together to work on the stabilization of the tower.

 The bells were removed as their movement could potentially add to the lean.
-Cement grouts and other materials were injected into the foundation.
-Leaden counterweights were added and the tower was anchored.
+Cement was injected into the foundation and the tower was anchored.

-By 2001, the tower was reopened for tourists.
+Finally, the tower was reopened for tourists by 2001.

 It is predicted that it would remain sturdy for another 200 years..